abpframework/abp/docs/en/UI/Angular/Breadcrumb.md

 ### Usage

-Example for overriding the default template of `PageComponent`:
+Example of overriding the default template of `PageComponent`:

 ```html
 <abp-page title="Title">